Ofaloaf/postapoc/After the End README.txt

 AFTER THE END
-A post-apocalyptic North America mod for Crusader Kings II Version 0.1
+A post-apocalyptic North America mod for Crusader Kings II Version 0.1.1

 	INSTALLATION
-1. Download "After the End 0.1.zip".
+1. Download "After the End.zip".
-2. Unzip the file to to My Documents/Paradox Interactive/Crusader Kings II/mod (Windows) or Documents/Paradox Interactive/Crusader Kings II/mod (Mac).
+2. Unzip everything to to My Documents/Paradox Interactive/Crusader Kings II/mod (Windows) or Documents/Paradox Interactive/Crusader Kings II/mod (Mac).
 If the "mod" folder does not exist, you should create it.
 3. Open Crusader Kings II and check "After the End" in the "Mods" section of the launcher.